MJOLNIRPackage/MJOLNIR/docs/faq.rst

 FAQ
 ===

-A collection of questions and answers ment to guide the user(s) of the MJOLNIR package through some of the most common pitfalls.
+A collection of questions and answers meant to guide the user(s) of the MJOLNIR package through some of the most common pitfalls.

 My RLU-axis has its tick marks positions stupidly